scala-infer/scala-infer.github.io/examples/monty.md

 ---
-title: Monty Hall
+title: Monty Hall Bandit
 parent: Examples
 nav_order: 4
 ---
-# Monty Hall
+# Monty Hall Bandit
 Monty Hall was a television host for the game show "Let's Make a Deal".
 A contenstant is given the choice between 3 doors.
 Two of them contain a goat, one of them a car.
 When she has chosen a door, the host opens one of the two